laravel/jetstream-docs/2.x/features/password-confirmation.md

 :::warning Password Confirmation Expiration

-Once the user has confirmed their password, they will not be required to re-enter their password until the number of seconds defined by the your application's `auth.password_timeout` configuration option have elapsed:
+Once the user has confirmed their password, they will not be required to re-enter their password until the number of seconds defined by your application's `auth.password_timeout` configuration option has elapsed:
 :::

 ### Redirect Password Confirmation Via Inertia